gangulymadhura/Data-Scientist-Nanodegree/Project1-Write_a_Data_Science_Blog/README.md

   2. What are the main drivers of listing price ?
   3. Which features of a listings influence customer satisfaction the most ?

+This repo contains data and jupyter notebook for all analysis done for this data science blog [This is how you can analyze any dataset with the CRISP-DM framework](https://medium.com/@gangulym23/this-is-how-you-can-analyze-any-dataset-with-the-crisp-dm-framework-cc9353f4dabe) on Medium.

 <h2>Data Description</h2>

 These are 3 datasets from Airbnb Boston that have been analyzed :